 The couple had one child, a boy they named Lukas.

 • • •

 Ivor never played golf, but his son did.
 Introduced to the game by a neighbor, the young Lukas played with one borrowed club until he was 8.
 It was then that he spent his $100 birthday money on his own set.
 He had seen Tiger Woods on television and wanted to be like him.

 That aim might still be a ways off, but this week Lukas was scheduled to at least be with Woods, inside the ropes at Augusta National for the 2020 Masters.
-As the reigning U.S. Mid-Amateur champion, Michel is an invitee to the postponed tournament, now scheduled for November.
-The Mid-Am victory at the Colorado Golf Club also earned Michel (pronounced ME-shell) an exemption into the U.S. Open at Winged Foot, which too has been pushed back from its original date until September, another championship postponed by the COVID-19 outbreak.
+As the reigning U.S. Mid-Amateur champion, Michel is an invitee to the postponed tournament.
+The Mid-Am victory at the Colorado Golf Club also earned Michel (pronounced ME-shell) an exemption into September’s U.S. Open at Winged Foot (of which more later), another championship postponed by the COVID-19 outbreak.

 “My dad got me lessons,” Lukas says.
 “He could see I could hit the ball.
 He pushed me into playing junior events.
 And I got to play the nine-hole short course at Lake Karrinyup.
 They let me join when I was 10.
 It was $20 for the year, and I was there every Sunday.
 I grew up playing with [2013 U.S. Amateur runner-up] Oliver Goss.
 And I was in high school with [2016 U.S. Amateur champion] Curtis Luck.”

 Education was important to the Michels.
 As his contemporaries made their way in golf, Lukas focused on his studies.